Limine-Bootloader/limine-protocol/PROTOCOL.md

 `sstatus.FS` and `sstatus.XS` are both set to `Off`.

-Paging is enabled with the paging mode specified by the Paging Mode feature (see below).
+Paging is enabled with the paging mode specified by the [Paging Mode feature](#paging-mode-feature).

 The (A)PLIC, if present, is in an undefined state.